Joseph H. Bradford

 Joseph H. Bradford (born c.
 1854) was a teacher, lawyer, and state legislator in Arkansas.
 He served in the Arkansas House of Representatives in 1885.
 He was a Republican.
 His photograph is among those of his fellow 1885 Arkansas House members.
 He represented Mississippi County.

 He was born in Tennessee.
-According to the House photograph's captioning, he was a lawyer, 29, Rapublican, born in Tennessee and had lived in Arkansas for 17 years, and his post office was in Osceola, Arkansas.
+According to the House photograph's captioning, he was a lawyer, 29, Republican, born in Tennessee and had lived in Arkansas for 17 years, and his post office was in Osceola, Arkansas.